 Petrolimex pilots selling E10 RON95 bio-fuel at gas stations from August 1 - Photo: NHAT XUAN

-Get used to new gasoline
+Get used to the new type of gasoline

 Mr. Nguyen Dinh Phong (41 years old, living in Ho Chi Minh City) told Tuoi Tre Online that he had heard about E10 gasoline in recent days, but had not dared to try it because he still had many concerns.

-Mr. Phong said that he and many of his acquaintances are still hesitant, especially when reading conflicting opinions on social media.
+Mr. Phong said that he and many of his acquaintances are still hesitant, especially when reading conflicting opinions on social networks.
 "My friends are still loyal to old gasoline.
 I often read information on TikTok, Facebook or car groups, but the information is chaotic, the more I read, the more confused I am," he shared.

-Although he has tried E10 gasoline, Phu still admits that he "just tried it for the experience" because he is still concerned about the stability and suitability of this type of gasoline.
+Even though he has tried E10 gasoline, Phu still admits that he "just tried it for the experience" because he is still concerned about the stability and suitability of this type of gasoline.

 Sales volume increased gradually.

-At a gas station on Phan Dang Luu Street (Phu Nhuan District), the store manager said that in the first week of official implementation, the average consumption of E10 gasoline was only about 200 liters per day, accounting for a very small proportion compared to the total amount of gasoline sold.
+At a gas station on Phan Dang Luu Street (Phu Nhuan District), the store manager said that in the first week of official implementation, the average consumption of E10 gasoline was only about 200 liters per day, accounting for a very small percentage compared to the total amount of gasoline sold.

 The store representative expects that from September onwards - when students return to school - consumption will increase sharply due to increased travel demand.
 However, according to this person, to reassure people, there needs to be more strong, official communication campaigns.